5.2 Communication Methods and Message Design

 5. Confirm understanding when the issue is important or sensitive.

-SHRM-CP situational judgment items often include answers that communicate too little, too late, or too broadly.
-A private matter should not be handled through a public channel.
-A major policy change should not be left to informal word of mouth.
-A manager coaching issue should not be reduced to a generic email when direct discussion is needed.
+SHRM-CP SJIs often include answers that communicate too little, too late, or too broadly.
+A private matter handled through a public channel, a major change left to informal word of mouth, or a coaching issue reduced to a generic email are classic weak choices.
+Strong HR communication is two-way: it informs and it listens, and it confirms that the message landed.

 Test Your Knowledge

-HR must inform employees about a routine enrollment deadline.
+HR must inform employees about a routine benefits-enrollment deadline.
 Which communication approach is most appropriate?

 A